 First about boobs

-When I was growing up many teenagers were taught not to show their girls off nor their cleavage because, heaven forbid, it might incite some passionate young man to lose control!
-(Not even good reasoning but I was born in 1951 during the dark ages; right before the liberating ’60s and the “go with the flow” ’70s, when so many attitudes about our bodies and sex changed.
-Attitudes have changed towards breasts but I still think we should view them as the amazing parts of our bodies that they are and not be ashamed of them.
+When I was growing up many teenage girls were not encouraged to be proud of their bodies.
+I was born in 1951 during the dark ages; right before the liberating ’60s and the “go with the flow” ’70s, when so many attitudes about our bodies and sex changed.

 I always kept my girls under wraps, just because that was the way I was brought up.
 There was also the factor of my lack of confidence and poor self image.
 I have always been a little on the heavy side and figured, “Who, besides my husband would be interested in a “fluffy woman?”.
 (Just to make a point here, I was 5’7″ and weighed 145 pounds when I was 22.
 I would kill to weigh that now!!)